-Table 6.2: Burgers Riemann shock and rarefaction in 1D at time t = 1.0.
-Errors in the L_h^1 norm for various distorted quadrilateral meshes with unperturbed spacing h and $\Delta t = 4h$.
+Table 4 Burgers Riemann shock and rarefaction in 1D at time t = 1.0.
+Errors in the L_h^1 norm for various distorted quadrilateral meshes with unperturbed spacing h and $\Delta t = 4h$

-The problem is solved on the nonperiodic polygonal mesh of 6400 elements with up to 9 sides depicted in Figure 6.2.
+The problem is solved on the nonperiodic polygonal mesh of 6400 elements with up to 9 sides depicted in Figure 12.
 We use a time step of $\Delta t = 0.025$ (CFL 4.281).
-The solution is shown in Figure 6.6, at times t = 0.375 and t = 1.0.
+The solution is shown in Figure 16, at times t = 0.375 and t = 1.0.
 We see that the BE result is more diffused than that from the other three schemes, that the CN result exhibits overshoot along the line x = y.
 The two SATh schemes produce results comparable to CN, but with no overshoot.
-To see this more clearly, the solutions are shown in profile in Figure 6.7.
+To see this more clearly, the solutions are shown in profile in Figure 17.

-6.3.
-Nonlinear Transport in 2D: Buckley-Leverett Equation with Gravity.
-Finally, consider the Buckley-Leverett equation with vector flux function on the domain $(-1.5, 1.5)^2$.
-The usual Buckley-Leverett flux has been modified in the y-direction to model the effects of gravity.
+6.3 Nonlinear Transport in 2D: Buckley-Leverett Equation with Gravity on the domain $(-1.5, 1.5)^2$.
+The usual Buckley-Leverett flux has been modified in the ydirection to model the effects of gravity.
 Because this flux function is nonconvex, the problem is quite challenging and there is less theory regarding the behavior of the numerical schemes.